 The silence was deafening, broken only by the distant chirp of crickets and the rustle of leaves in the wind.
 She locked the doors, her fingers fumbling, and scanned the darkness.
 Nothing.

-Just the moon’s pale glow filtering through the canopy, casting jagged shadows across the road.
-Then—a sharp snap, like a branch breaking underfoot.
-Her head whipped toward the driver’s side window, her breath hitching.
-The glass stared back, empty, but the air felt charged, electric with menace.
+Only the moon’s pale glow filtered through the canopy, casting jagged shadows across the road.
+Then there was a sharp snap, like a branch breaking underfoot.
+Her head whipped toward the driver’s side window, her breath catching.
+The glass reflected nothing, but the air felt tense, full of menace.

 A hand slammed against the window, filthy and calloused, the palm smeared with dirt and sweat.
 Alice screamed, her voice shrill in the confined space, as a face pressed into view—wild, bloodshot eyes glinting with malice, matted brown hair hanging in greasy clumps, a grin stretched across yellowed, uneven teeth like a predator’s bared fangs.